 - Hit Enter.
 The skill type is created and added to the Routing page:

 Repeat these steps for each skill type you want to create.

 Adding skills to skill types

 After you've created one or more skill types, you can add your specific skills.

-Skills can be viewed, edited, or deleted after they've been created, and skills can be manually added or changed on a ticket-by-ticket basis.
+Skills can be viewed, edited, or deleted after they've been created, and skills can be manually added or changed by an administrator on a ticket-by-ticket basis.
 For information on this, see Working with skills.

 Each skill type can include up to 30 skills.

 To add a skill to a skill type